 The instant movement of invoices and money requires payment and settlement systems to work together smoothly and without interruption.

-There are three payment systems that are important for the payment market in Estonia:
+The are a few payment and settlement systems that are important for Estonian consumers:

-- TARGET2-Eesti – part of TARGET2, the pan-European real-time gross settlement system used to make fast and large-value payments.
+- TARGET2-Eesti, which is part of TARGET2, the pan-European real-time gross settlement system used to settle fast and large-value payments.

 - The Estonian securities settlement system, where securities are settled using the single securities settlement platform of the Eurosystem, TARGET2-Securities (T2S), through a joint Estonian, Latvian and Lithuanian IT-platform.